softwarecreations/npm-automated-login-totp/README.md

 This allows fully automated (non-interactive) NPM user login that you can run inside a shell script or docker file or upon boot (or whatever) on headless containers, VM's or systems.

 ## How to say thanks
-Wow, Suddenly I see there are 197 downloads this week!
+Wow, Suddenly I see there are 50~200 downloads per week!
 I am new to sharing or open sourcing my software.
 If you like this project please star the github repo.
 That lets me know that it's appreciated and that I should continue maintaining it as NPM evolves. https://github.com/softwarecreations/npm-automated-login-totp